Except for a BIG difference…

 Primary Phonics

-Again, Primary Phonics readers offer lots of practice before moving on to the next set of rules!
+Once more, Primary Phonics readers offer lots of practice before moving on to the next set of rules!
 That is their approach from the very beginning!

-And, in fact, each book incorporates the phonics rules (for instance, vowel patterns) introduced in the preceding book, which is fantastic for enhancing and consolidating phonics knowledge.
+In fact, each book incorporates the phonics rules (for instance, vowel patterns) introduced in the preceding book, which is fantastic for enhancing and consolidating phonics knowledge.

 The sequence is really well-thought-out.